-- Setting clients up for success from day 1.
-Over thirty years of experience has shown us that nothing is more important than a successful start.
+Setting clients up for success from day 1.
+Over thirty-five years of experience has shown us that nothing is more important than a successful start.
 Our philosophy is to meet you where you need to be met so you’re safe and feel good from the very beginning.

 However, like most business, we do attract a certain audience.
-Our core clientele consists of people (typically age 50 and up) wanting to live their healthiest, happiest life.
+Our core clientele consists of active aging adults (typically age 50 and up) wanting to live their healthiest, happiest life.
 This means they want to lose weight, manage their aches/pains, and improve their fitness so they are free to live the lives they want to live.